jodichris17/jodichris17.github.io/website/blog/2022-12-22-working-as-devops-at-finaccel.md

 <!--truncate-->
 ## Applying to Finaccel

-The application process is quite fast, first I applied through kalibrr.com, then about 2 weeks later I got a call for an interview process which consisted of:
+The application process is quite fast and straightforward, there is no psychological test or medical checkup like my previous company hiring process. first I applied through kalibrr.com, then about 2 weeks later I got a call for an interview process which consisted of:

 1. **Job brief & Company overview**
 2. **Technical Career Discussion with Hiring Managers**